 (d) Credit checks

 No state-specific laws exist that restrict an employer’s use of credit checks in the hiring or employment process.
 However, there have been attempts in the state legislature to restrict this ability.
-Such bills have not been successfully legislated as of August 2016, but it is worth monitoring state legislation to identify whether any new bills are introduced.
+Such bills have not been successfully legislated as of June 2018, but it is worth monitoring state legislation to identify whether any new bills are introduced in 2019.

 (e) Immigration status

 New Hampshire law requires all employers to comply with federal law (RSA 275-A:4-a).

 In 2014, New Hampshire passed a law, under which employers cannot: